mwojnars/hypertag/docs/index.md

 During parsing, blocks are first **translated** into Hypertag's native Document Object Model (**DOM**), and then the DOM undergoes **rendering** to generate a document string in a target language.
-Typically, the target language is HTML or XHTML, although any other language can be supported if an appropriate [runtime](#runtime) is implemented to provide language-specific built-ins and configuration.
-For HTML generation, the `HyperHTML` standard runtime can be used.
-For example, run the following Python 3 code:
+Typically, the target language is HTML, although any other language can be supported if an appropriate [runtime](#runtime) is implemented to provide language-specific built-ins and configuration.
+For HTML5 generation, the `HyperHTML` standard runtime can be used, like in this Python 3 code:

 ```python
 from hypertag import HyperHTML